Brett Holman

-Brett Trevor Holman (born 27 March 1984) is a former Australian professional footballer who last played for Brisbane Roar in the A-League as an attacking midfielder.
+Brett Trevor Holman (born 27 March 1984) is an Australian former professional soccer player who last played for Brisbane Roar in the A-League as an attacking midfielder.

 Born in Sydney, Holman played youth football for Northern Spirit before making his senior debut for Parramatta Power.
 He then moved to the Netherlands, where he played for a number of years before moving to Aston Villa in 2012 to play in the English Premier League.
 Holman moved to the UAE one year later, before returning to Australia to play for Brisbane Roar in 2016.

 Holman represented Australia over 60 times between 2006 and 2013, scoring eight goals.
 This included goals at the 2010 FIFA World Cup and the 2011 AFC Asian Cup.
 He had previously represented Australia several times at youth level, including travelling to the 2004 Summer Olympics and the 2001 FIFA U-17 World Championship.

 Early life

 Brett Holman was born in Bankstown, Sydney.
 He grew up in the Sydney suburb of Croydon Park.
-He attended Christian Brothers High School in Lewisham.
+He attended Christian Brothers' High School, Lewisham.
 He played junior football for the Enfield Rovers Soccer Club based in the inner west of Sydney.
 He left school in late 2000 to pursue his footballing career, signing with the Parramatta Power.

 Club career

 Holman played for Northern Spirit and Parramatta Power in Australia before moving to Dutch football club Feyenoord in 2002.

-Once in the Netherlands he played for SBV Excelsior on loan before NEC Nijmegen signed him in 2006.
+Once in the Netherlands he played for Excelsior Rotterdam on loan before NEC Nijmegen signed him in 2006.

 On 7 April 2007 Holman scored two goals for NEC Nijmegen against Eredivisie leaders, PSV Eindhoven.
 He was named man of the match, as NEC Nijmegen won 2–1.
 He was signed by AZ Alkmaar manager Louis van Gaal in the European summer of 2008 for €3m.

 On 1 November 2008 Holman scored his first goal for AZ Alkmaar in a 3–3 away draw against SC Heerenveen at the Abe Lenstra Stadion in Heerenveen after coming on as a second-half replacement for Nick van der Velden.

 During most of the AZ Alkmaar's title-winning 2008–2009 Eredivisie season Holman struggled for starting opportunities and at the end of the campaign was rumoured to be on his way out at the club.
 However, he was retained and was given more playing time under the new manager.

 Under Dick Advocaat Holman has been given substantially more game time, including a number of appearances in the UEFA Europa League.
 On matchday 6, Holman impressed in AZ Alkmaar's 1–1 draw against Standard Liège.